sdetweil/MMM-Config/README.md

 exports.converter=converter
 ````

-what is left..    we we have fields that contain custom formatted data.. we should help the user get it right while editing the form, not
-later when MagicMirror is started..
+what is left..    we we have fields that contain custom formatted data.. we should help the user get it right while editing the form, not later when MagicMirror is started..

 lets add some field validation to this..

 the form section above adds the onInput() event handler to each of the new fields..
 we just need to call some function on this fields data

-well, we HAVE MM-Config.extension.js that is being loaded already, so we can put the functions in there
+well, we HAVE the MM-Config.extension.js that is being loaded already, so we can put the functions in there
 one for each data type. and we can use the javascript regular expression function to validate the data 1 char at a time, live.
 That looks like this (without the regex strings, which are long.. look at the code if u need to)
 ```js